-What is day trading and how to apply it to a trading strategy?
+What is day trading and how to apply it to your trading strategy?

 Day trading involves buying and selling financial instruments on the same trading day to take advantage of short-term price movements.